dracut-crypt-ssh/dracut-crypt-ssh/README.md

 ### Bad things

-- Does `gcc -std=gnu99 -O2 -Wall "$moddir"/auth.c -o "${tmp_file}"` for that
-  "console_auth" binary on dracut run, that should probably be done when installed into dracut's modules.d or maybe there is good packaged substitute for that ad-hoc binary.

 - Only tested with customized source-based distro ([Exherbo](http://exherbo.org/)), no idea how easy it is to use with generic